ripadev/dotfiles/README.md

 to install the whole thing you just run the `install.sh` script (Recommended after reinstalling Arch Linux, or you will need to configure it yourself).
 to start dwm just type `startx` in terminal and hit enter.

+if you find bugs or errors, or you want to make the source code cleaner, **Feel free to Pull Requests**

 ## Patch Installed
 ```
 dwm: